FirmwareHandoff/firmware_handoff/source/introduction.rst

 * Secure Platform Firmware

-  * Firmware stage that executed in a privileged level, it is responsible for loading additional firmware images and optionally performing platform configurations.
+  * Firmware stage that is executed in a privileged level.
+It is responsible for loading additional firmware images and optionally performing platform configurations.
 The stage can be subdivided into other sub-stages.
 The stage terminates with the transition to the OS Bootloader.

 * OS Bootloader